Leavenworth Washington town square with snow all over

 Where to eat:

 First of all, keep in mind that this town is a huge tourist destination so expect the prices to reflect that.
-A family of four can expect to spend close to $80-$100 for pretty much every sit-down meal.
+A family of four can expect to spend close to $80-$100+ for pretty much every sit-down meal.

 Where to eat for breakfast

 For breakfast, you can save some money by bringing food to eat in your room, and sending someone to grab lattes and hot chocolate from a local coffee shop.
 One morning we went to Argonaut Coffee & Biscuits and wow they have delicious drinks and really unique food!
 The kids got chocolate cream cheese muffins and my husband and I got spicy chipotle breakfast burritos.
 Another morning we ventured out for a more traditional breakfast at Sandy’s Waffle & Dinner Haus (it has something for everyone!).
 My favorite breakfast, though, was at Crepe Cafe Sisters!
 It’s located inside a little mall, so you might miss it if you don’t pay attention.
 They have a great selection of sweet and savory crepes and I challenge you to choose one over the other.
-My husband and I decided to share one of each because we couldn’t decide.
+My husband and I decided to share one savory and one sweet because we couldn’t decide.
 The kids went for the sweet, of course!

 Lunchtime eats in Leavenworth